Topologically protected edge oscillations in nonlinear dynamical units

 We consider a lattice consisting of a total of \(L = L_x \times L_y\) units arranged on a two-dimensional grid.
 To achieve the desired state of topologically protected edge oscillations, both the number of rows, \(L_x\), and the number of columns, \(L_y\), must be even.
 In the later sections, we will discuss why an odd number of rows or columns prevents the emergence of this state (see Sec.\ \eqref{subsec32}).
 The dynamical equation of the \(i\)-th oscillator $(i=1,2,3,\cdots,L)$ in the coupled system is given by

 where $\mathcal{A}_{ij}\in\{-s,-w,g_i, 0\}$, and $s,w,g_i\ge0$, represents the components of the coupling matrix that defines the interaction between the oscillators that we choose in general to be directed.
 The diagonal elements, \(\mathcal{A}_{ii} = g_i\), represent additional linear self-coupling terms of the oscillators, usually not included in the standard form of the on-site dynamics, which we allow to be different from zero in view of their possible effect on the stationary state of the coupled system.
+Unless explicitly mentioned otherwise, the parameter $g_i$ is assigned a fixed non-negative uniform value over the grid and remains unchanged throughout the analysis.
+In the context of parameter mismatch, $g_i$ will become site-dependent.
 We choose open boundary conditions to observe edge effects and periodic boundary conditions to determine bulk physics.

 For the on-site dynamics, we first consider Stuart-Landau (SL) oscillators \cite{kuramoto2003chemical} as normal form of Andronov-Hopf bifurcations, given by

 Each isolated $i$-th oscillator can exhibit a self-sustained limit cycle with frequency $\omega_i$ and amplitude $\sqrt{\dfrac{\alpha_i}{\beta_i}}$, where $\dfrac{\alpha_i}{\beta_i} > 0$ for each $i=1,2,3,\cdots,L$.